Brendon Villegas

-Brendon Josef Villegas (born July 2, 1980) is an American television personality and reality show contestant.
-Villegas appeared in two seasons of the American edition of the television series Big Brother and The Amazing Race.
+Brendon Josef Villegas (born July 2, 1980) is an American television personality, reality show contestant, and university professor.
+Villegas appeared in two seasons each of the American edition of the television series Big Brother and The Amazing Race.

 Early life and education

 Villegas is originally from Riverside, California.
 At the time he competed in The Amazing Race, he was a PhD candidate in biomedical physics at the University of California, Los Angeles.